Techtonica/curriculum/data-viz/data-viz.md

 ### Objective
-**Students will be able to** do something that we'll list here:
+**Students will be able to**:
-- Things
-- More things
-- Even more things
-- Even more things
+- Import and clean data
+- Embed graphs in web apps

 ### Specific Things To Teach
-- Things about the things
-- More things about the things
-	- This is a sub-thing about the things
-- Even more things about the things
-- Even more things about the things
+- D3

 ### Materials